khaled-rahman/BatchLayout/README.md

 ## Compile and Run BatchLayout

-Go to BatchLayoutCode directory and follow the instructions step by step.
+Go to `BatchLayoutCode` directory and follow the instructions step by step.
 Once you have compiled and generated a executible file, you can run BatchLayout from this directory as following:
 ```
 $ ./BatchLayoutCode/bin/BatchLayout -input ./datasets/input/3elt_dual.mtx -output ./datasets/output/ -iter 600 -batch 256 -threads 32 -algo 2
 ```
-For more options, check out readme file in BatchLayoutCode folder or type `./BatchLayoutCode/bin/BatchLayout` from this directory for help message.
+For more options, check out readme file in `BatchLayoutCode` folder or type `./BatchLayoutCode/bin/BatchLayout` from this directory for help message.

 ## Run othertools

 We have also made other tools (ForceAtlas2, OpenOrd, and tsNET) available here to run.
-Please go to othertools folder and follow instructions step by step.
+Please go to `othertools` folder and follow instructions step by step.

+## File conversion
+Different tools takes different input format.
+To increase user friendly, We provide few python scripts for file conversion in `fileconversion` folder.
+User can check out corresponding readme file.

 ## Visualize layout
 Users can check `visualize.ipynb` jupyter notebook for visualization.
 You can run jupyter notebook using following command provided that you have it installed on your machine.
 Then set appropriate directory for input and output files.